San Marcos Growers LogoSan Marcos Growers

 Grevillea 'Kings Celebration' is a hybrid that resulted in 2008 from crossing Grevillea fastigiata as the female seed parent with the male pollen parent Grevillea 'Kay Williams', itself a hybrid between G. 'Sandra Gordon' (an old hybrid between Grevillea sessilis and G. pteridifolia) and Grevillea banksii.
 It displays characteristics of its parentage with its bloom color coming from the seed parent and the vigorous growth and upright growth habit from its pollen parent.
 It received US Plant Patent PP27,899 in April 2017 and we began offering it for sale in 2019.

-This information about Grevillea 'Kings Celebration' PP27,899 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Grevillea 'Kings Celebration' PP27,899 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]